QCD Equation of State at very high temperature: computational strategy, simulations and data analysis: Free-energy density in lattice perturbation theory

 which attains the same value of $K_1$ in the thermodynamic limit but with the faster convergence rate $O(1/L^3)$, as the leading $O(1/L)$ finite volume corrections of $K_1$ have been removed.
 Moreover, the integral appearing in the coefficient $c_{K_1}$ can be easily computed with high accuracy.

-In left panel of Figure~\ref{fig:K1Ifivl} we compare the approach to the thermodynamics limit of $K_1'$ (orange square markers) and $K_1$ (blue circle markers).
+In left panel of Figure~\ref{fig:K1Ifivl} we compare the approach to the thermodynamic limit of $K_1'$ (orange square markers) and $K_1$ (blue circle markers).
+The system size in the spatial directions increases from $L/a=96$ up to $L/a=288$.
 For all practical purposes we can quote as the infinite volume limit the value of $K_1'$ at the largest volume, whose discrepancy with respect to the extrapolation is well below the permille level.

-The leading finite size corrections of the integral $K_2$ are of order $O(1/L^3)$ and they are negligible at the largest volume $L/a=288$ that we have considered.
-Thus, we take that value as its thermodynamic limit.
+The leading finite size corrections of the integral $K_2$ are of order $O(1/L^3)$ and they are negligible at the largest size $L/a=288$ that we have considered.
+Thus, we take that value as the thermodynamic limit.